Progress Measurement for Canada’s Sustainable Development Goals

 11.2.1 Proportion of households in core housing need Decrease

-11.3.1 Percentage of the population living in areas where air pollutants concentrations are less or equal to the 2020 Canadian Ambient Air Quality Standards Increase
+11.3.1 Percentage of the population living in areas where air pollutant concentrations are less than or equal to the 2020 Canadian Ambient Air Quality Standards Increase

-11.4.1 Percentage of the population living within 500 meters of a public transport stop Increase
+11.4.1 Percentage of the population living within 500 metres of a public transport stop Increase

 11.6.1 Total waste disposal per capita Decrease

-11.7.1 Percentage of the population aged 12 and over who reported their sense of belonging to their local community as being very strong or somewhat strong Increase
+11.7.1 Proportion of the population aged 12 and over who reported their sense of belonging to their local community as being very strong or somewhat strong Increase

 12.1.1 Proportion of new light duty vehicle registrations that are zero-emission vehicles Increase